Free Software

 Graphics

 The gnuplot info site links to tutorials.
-Some other tutorials are:
+Another is:

 CTG - Gnuplot Tutorial http://www.challenge.nm.org/ctg/graphics/tutorial.shtml brief, one page.